firozkhan18/technologies-notes/recap.md

 - **Garbage Collection**: Automatic memory management in Java, reclaiming memory from unreferenced objects.

 By understanding these concepts, you can write robust, memory-efficient Java applications while effectively managing exceptions.
-Serialization and deserialization in Java are mechanisms used to convert an object into a byte stream and vice versa.
-This process is essential for saving the state of an object to a file or transmitting it over a network.

 ### Memory Pools in Java